KaveeshaAtapattu/movie-explorer/README.md

+# Movie Explorer

+Movie Explorer is a web application that allows users to search for movies, view detailed information about them, and manage their favorite movie lists.
+It is built using React and leverages modern web development practices to deliver a seamless user experience.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).